 If they knock out their school work quickly, then they can move on to something else.
 If your students aren’t old enough for independent work, then choose a fabulous audiobook for your moving “school day.”

 Does your family participate in a homeschool co-op that takes a break?
 If not, you can still take a break too.
-Breaks in routine are a great time to break your routine and change up your schedule.
+Breaks are a great time to change up your routine and change up your schedule.

 If you normally do each subject every day, consider a block schedule.
 One day could be all about history.
 Read some books, watch some documentaries, and make a project.
 The next day could be loaded with science readings and experiments.

 This may not be an option for all subjects.
 Your student might rebel at a day of math.
 Yet, for other subjects that opportunity to immerse themselves for the day might make the learning go quicker.

 Do a themed-unit study instead.
 Research Christmas traditions from around the world and special Christmas foods.
 This could cover sociology, history, geography, science and math – all with a festive and fun theme.